 Jeffrey Street, which opened in 2014, is a relatively new kid on the block.
-However, their expertise and passion about all things whisky is undeniable.
+However, their expertise and passion for all things whisky are undeniable.
 Their speciality?
 One commentator described it as, “odd and obscure independent releases.”
 No better reason to pay them a visit.
 Well, perhaps their increasingly popular tasting sessions is another reason.

 - Visit: Jeffrey Street Whisky and Tobacco: 12-14 Jeffrey St Edinburgh EH1 1DT.

 The Whisky Shop, which now has 20 branches scattered throughout the UK, was founded in 1992.
 The company has two whisky shops in Edinburgh, one in Waverley Mall and the other in Victoria Street.
 Both handily placed for visitors in Edinburgh city centre.